- Getting spray foam insulation presents problems for homeowners

 Spray foam insulation might be good at keeping heat in and stopping energy wastage.
 But you can’t escape from the fact that most spray foam is made from unsustainable materials.

 Another alternative to ordinary spray foam insulation, called Icynene, is promoted as a much greener option.
-It’s made from recycled materials and doesn’t contain any harmful gases, toxic chemicals, or synthetic blowing agents.
+It’s made from recycled materials and contains no harmful gases, toxic chemicals, or synthetic blowing agents.

-Most spray foams are applied using a toxic blend of highly damaging chemicals, but Icynene is applied using a 100% water-blown solution.
-This makes it a more eco-friendly approach to spray foam insulation.
+Most spray foams are applied using a toxic blend of highly damaging chemicals, but Icynene is applied using a 100% water-blown solution, making it a more eco-friendly approach to spray foam insulation.

-Like other types of insulation, spray foam insulation can be installed in the attic or roof, as well as under the floors, or in the walls.
+Like other types of insulation, spray foam insulation can be installed in the attic or roof, under the floors, or in the walls.

-Spray foam insulation, when done correctly, shouldn’t cause any significant damage to your roof.
-However, if you’ve opted for what’s called “closed-cell” spray foam in your roof, you do run certain risks.
+When done correctly, spray foam insulation shouldn’t cause significant damage to your roof.
+However, if you’ve opted for “closed-cell” spray foam in your roof, you run certain risks.

 Closed-cell foam is less porous than open-cell spray foam.
-What this means is that the warmth will have nowhere to go once it dissipates into your loft.
-This might not sound like a problem, but the greater warmth has a hidden danger – expansion and contraction.
+This means that once it dissipates into your loft, the warmth will have nowhere to go.
+This might not sound like a problem, but the greater warmth has a hidden danger—expansion and contraction.

 After a while of this process happening again and again, the likelihood of damage occurring increases.